dzz9143/promise-tools/README.md

 }
 ```

-`With np`, you can do it like this:
+You can do it like this:
 ```javascript
 async function do() {
     const [err, data] = await np(aPromise);